Can I Leave the State While on Workers’ Comp?

 Leaving the State Can Easily Impact Your Workers’ Comp Case.
 Be Careful.

 L&I is looking for any reason to end your claim.
-You may lose your benefits if you leave the state without a solid plan that follows their rules.
+You may lose your benefits if you leave the state without a solid plan that follows the L&I rules.

 When you leave the state, L&I may look for reasons to close your claim.
 You need to ensure you have a solid plan and communicate with your claim manager before leaving.
-Here’s what could happen if you travel or relocate without clear communication:
+Here’s what could happen if you travel or relocate without L&I approval:

 • Unexplained absences or failure to notify the appropriate parties can raise questions and suspicions about how committed you are to your recovery.
-You could be declared to be non-cooperative.
+You could be declared by L&I to be non-cooperative.

 • Any perceived non-compliance or failure to follow prescribed treatments and evaluations could lead to adjustments in your benefits, most likely including non-cooperative suspension or claim closure.